Opioid Facts

 • Reach out to your Regional Public Health Network to find out how to access lock boxes and safe disposal kits and to connect to other resources to prevent substance misuse.

-• You can mix your medications with kitty litter or coffee grounds, put them in an airtight container and throw them away.
+• Mix your medications with an inedible substance like dirt, cat litter, or used coffee grounds, put them in an airtight container, and throw them away.

-• You can use a home disposal kit, such as a Deterra bag.
+• Use a home disposal kit, such as a Deterra bag.

-Visit Rali NH for more information on efforts to prevent the misuse of prescription medicines around the state.
+For more information on efforts to prevent the misuse of prescription medicines, visit the following educational campaigns: Up and Away (CDC), Ready to Rescue, RALI USA.

 • Face becomes extremely pale and/or feels clammy to the touch